renzmann/renzmann.github.io/content/posts/emacs-29-completions.md

 > switch-to-buffer list horizontally in the minibuffer, and present find-file in a
 > vertical list—whatever the user wants).

 So will I stick with just &lowast;Completions&lowast;?
 No, probably not.
-But I will give it an honest chance to see just how far I can push it, [much in the spirit of MCT](https://github.com/protesilaos/mct#12-alternatives), before switching Vertico and Corfu back on.
+But these changes do put the default completion system squarely in the "usable" category, which I'm not sure I could have said before Emacs 29.
+I will give it an honest chance to see just how far I can push it, [much in the spirit of MCT](https://github.com/protesilaos/mct#12-alternatives), before switching Vertico and Corfu back on.